The Pressure To Be Productive: Implications For Mental Health And Stress

 Toxic productivity and perfectionism

 While there is scant research exploring toxic productivity directly, many experts believe that it is closely related to perfectionism.
-Perfectionism is not the same as working hard or pushing yourself to achieve a goal.
-Like toxic productivity, perfectionism becomes a concern when striving for a perfect result comes at the expense of other aspects of your life.
+Perfectionism is not the same as working hard or pushing yourself to achieve a goal; rather it refers to a tendency to strive for perfection at the expense of other aspects of your life.

-The tendency to work compulsively is likely a core defining feature of both perfectionism and toxic productivity.
+This tendency is likely a core defining feature of both perfectionism and toxic productivity.
 In psychology, a compulsion is a behavior that a person engages in to avoid feelings of anxiety or distress.
 For a perfectionist, the concept of "good enough" likely produces unpleasant negative feelings.
 Similarly, avoiding work or shirking a to-do list likely produces similar feelings for those experiencing toxic productivity, even if the person has completed a reasonable amount of work by other's standards.

 Getty/AnnaStills